 Many countries protect personal information by law.
 You can still capture it under certain conditions.
 See the Privacy regulation section to learn which data should be considered as private and the User Experience Management section to learn how AppMon captures such data, and how can you fulfill privacy regulations.

 Application Performance Management (APM) solutions are designed to capture and retain transaction data that typically contains personal information, such as Social Security Numbers and credit card information.
 APM solutions handle this data carefully and do not inhibit your company's compliance with industry regulations.
 For this reason, you should consider APM products and practices within the context of your organization's security and risk management practices.

 The table below provides brief summaries of key data-protection laws and how they influence APM processes.

 |Regulation||Description||Impact on APM|

-|PCI DSS||The Payment Card Industry Data Security Standard is a proprietary information security standard for organizations that handle cardholder information (for example, credit card numbers).
-The standard was created to reduce credit card fraud.||All vendors that conduct financial transactions over the internet must comply with PCI standards.
+|PCI DSS||The Payment Card Industry Data Security Standard is an information security standard for organizations that handle cardholder information (for example, credit card numbers).
+The standard was created to reduce credit card fraud.||All vendors that conduct credit card transactions over the internet must comply with PCI standards.
 APM solutions must not leak credit card information.|

 |HIPAA||The Health Insurance Portability and Accountability Act of 1996 is a United States federal law that defines standards for electronic health care transactions.||HIPAA addresses the security and privacy of patient data and social security numbers.
 Data transmission must be encrypted and access to health data must be protected.|